xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <p align="justify">
-At this point we should be able to setup our breakpoins into the application but before we do this, we should close everything in VSCode including the debugger and then we will change the application's folder name into <code>source</code>.
-Then we will do the same at the <code>java_src</code> folder and we will rename it to <code>src</code>.
+At this point we should be able to setup our breakpoins into the application but before we do this, we should close everything in VSCode including the debugger and then we will change the application's folder name into <code style="background-color: lightgrey; color:black;">source</code>.
+Then we will do the same at the <code style="background-color: lightgrey; color:black;">java_src</code> folder and we will rename it to <code style="background-color: lightgrey; color:black;">src</code>.
 Afterwards, the new structure of the decompiled application should be as follows
 </p>